Qi9726/DLH_reproduction_study/README.md

 ### Train retriever:

 Configurate the .yaml files properly before training.
 Retriever uses 4 config files in DPR-main:
-- Main configuration: conf/biencoder_train_cfg.yaml
+- Main configuration: conf/biencoder_train_cfg.yaml <br />
 It has been setup using hf_PubMedBERT as encoder in name of encoder parameter.
 Set the number of gpu for n_gpu if GPU can be used for training, otherwise, n_gpu should be set to 0, and no_cuda set to True.

-- Dataset configuration: conf/datasets/encoder_train_default.yaml
+- Dataset configuration: conf/datasets/encoder_train_default.yaml <br />
 Change the path of dataset accordingly if needed.

-- Encoder configuration: conf/encoder folder
+- Encoder configuration: conf/encoder folder <br />
 It stores all the encoder models selected by the authors, including the hf_PubMedBERT.yaml that was used in this study.

-- Train configuration: conf/train/biencoder_default.yaml
+- Train configuration: conf/train/biencoder_default.yaml <br />
-Set the hyperparameter for retreiver here: The batch_size is set to 3 due to memory limits (a single GPU RTX3070 Ti with 8G memory was used in this reproduction study).
+Set the hyperparameter for retreiver.
+The batch_size is set to 3 due to memory limits (a single GPU RTX3070 Ti with 8G memory was used in this reproduction study).
 Larger batch size is recommended (a batch size of 16 was used by the authors) since contrastive learning utilized by DPR can be improved if more negative pairs can be incorporated in a batch.

 To train retriever, run DPR-main/train_dense_encoder.py.
 No hyperparameters should be required if the configurations are set properly.
 Note that the outputs will be written into DPR-main/outputs/yyyy-mm-dd where the date is the date that the training is kicked off.